ozlemsalehi/cmpe150/Lab/Lab13/README.md

 #### Q4) Sort books (Lab 8b.1)

 Define a struct named: Book.
 Each book should have aname with exactly 3 letters (abbreviation).
-Each bookshould also have a page count (integer), and a price (integer).
+Each book should also have a page count (integer), and a price (integer).

 Write a program which reads an integer n first, thenreads the names, page counts and prices ofn books.

-Write a function which takes an array of books, andsorts them according to their prices.
+Write a function which takes an array of books, and sorts them according to their prices.

-Using that function, your program should printthe names and page counts ofeach book with the order of their prices.
+Using that function, your program should print the names and page counts of each book with the order of their prices.

 |Input|Output|
 |-----|-----|